Unauthorized Transaction Disputes

 Practical, honest guides on organizing the records you already keep.
 No hype, no guarantees — just clear, useful structure.

 Cross-border orders add customs steps, multiple carriers, and long transit times.
-Here's how to organize the records that make an international delivery dispute clear.
+Here's how to organize records that make a delivery dispute clear.

 A calm, step-by-step guide to organizing genuine order and delivery records into a clear response when a customer claims their item never arrived.